termie/farmboy/README.rst

 You're a smart person, we let you be smart.

-In most cases Farm Boy is just a couple helpers for building fabfiles, the definition documents that Fabric uses to run commands on remote servers.
+In most cases FarmBoy is just a couple helpers for building fabfiles, the definition documents that Fabric uses to run commands on remote servers.
 If you already know Fabric (a well-known and powerful tool) you will have a very easy time making modifications.
 If you don't already know it, plenty of good documentation exists.

-Farm Boy tries to explain and demonstrate the features of Fabric that it uses in the fabfile it generates for you with hopes that you will be able to take it from there.
+FarmBoy tries to explain and demonstrate the features of Fabric that it uses in the fabfile it generates for you with hopes that you will be able to take it from there.